 Viruses are the second most common in diseases of tomato plants.
 There are a half dozen or more mosaic viruses that make the botanist's list of tomato diseases.
-Mosaics all cause stunted growth, deformed fruit and leaves mottled with colors in greys, browns, greens, and yellows.
+Mosaics cause stunted growth, deformed fruit, and leaves mottled with colors in grays, browns, greens, and yellows.
 Tomato leaf curl appears as it sounds; green leaves are curled and deformed.

-While often a problem, blossom end rot is not found among the diseases of tomato plants.
+While often a problem, blossom end rot isn't found among the diseases of tomato plants.
 Blossom end rot is, in fact, not a disease at all, but a condition caused by a calcium deficiency in the fruit usually caused by extreme fluctuations in moisture.

 Gardening tips, videos, info and more delivered right to your inbox!